YnotY2/automatically_setup_new_database_postgreSQL/README.md

 ## Overview

-This tools allows you to automatically set-up a new PostgreSQl database with corresponding user, specified-schema and correct permissions *0-0*
+This tools allows you to automatically set-up a new PostgreSQl database with corresponding user, specified-schema and correct permissions *0-0* This tool currently only works on Kali-Linux and other Debian based OS.

 ## Prerequisites